Singapore Corporate Tax Guide

 Singapore is often cited as the leading example of countries that continues to reduce corporate income tax rates and introduce various tax incentives to attract and keep global investments.
 Singapore has a single-tier territorial based flat-rate corporate income tax system.
 Effective tax rates as one of the lowest in the world and the general “business friendliness” of Singapore are the two important factors contributing to the economic growth and foreign investment into the city-state.

 Single-tier income tax systemSince January 1, 2003, Singapore has adopted a single-tier corporate income tax system, which means there is no double-taxation for stakeholders.
-Tax paid by a company on its chargeable income is the final tax and all dividends paid by a company to its shareholders are exempt from further taxation.There is no tax on capital gains in Singapore.
+Tax paid by a company on its chargeable income is the final tax and all dividends paid by a company to its shareholders are exempted from further taxation.There is no tax on capital gains in Singapore.
 Examples of capitals gains include gains on sale of fixed assets, gains on foreign exchange on capital transactions, etc.

 Corporate income tax rates and general tax exemptions